About the Species

 Minke whales are known to vocalize and create sounds that include clicks, grunts, pulse trains, ratchets, thumps, and recently discovered "boings."
 These distinct vocalizations can vary depending on species and geographic area.

 Minke whales are often recognized in the field by surfacing snout-first, with a small and weak—but visible—bushy blow that is about 6.5 to 10 feet high.
 Unlike other rorqual species, they do not raise their flukes out of the water when they are diving.
 When surfacing, they have a quick fluid movement, which creates spray (sometimes described as a "roostertail") when traveling at high speeds.
 Before deep dives, they may arch and expose much of their back and body in a high roll above the surface.
 These whales can dive for at least 15 minutes but regularly submerge for 6 to 12 minutes at a time.
 Minke whales are often active at the surface, and are commonly seen breaching.
-They frequently poke their heads above the surface (or, “spyhop”) in areas of mobile ice in the Arctic and Antarctic.
+They frequently poke their heads above the surface (or “spyhop”) in areas of mobile ice.
 At sea, these animals may be curious and approach vessels, especially those that are stationary.

 Where They Live